Domain and Path Matching

 .other.com | domain | no |

-Strict RFC 2109 said Domain=example.com (no leading dot) meant "exactly example.com."
-RFC 6265 and every modern browser treat it as if you wrote .example.com, so it includes subdomains.
-When httpcloak parses Set-Cookie from a response, it follows the modern behavior: stored with the leading dot internally, matches subdomains.
+Strict RFC 2109 read Domain=example.com (no leading dot) as "exactly example.com".
+RFC 6265 and every modern browser treat the same string as if it had been written .example.com, which includes subdomains.
+When httpcloak parses Set-Cookie from a response, it follows the modern behaviour: stored with the leading dot internally, matches subdomains.

-Heads up: when you call the programmatic SetCookie() / set_cookie() API yourself, the same string Domain="example.com" (no leading dot) is currently stored as host-only instead, which is the older RFC 2109 reading.
-Asymmetry with response-header parsing.
-If you want a domain cookie via the API, write the leading dot explicitly: Domain=".example.com".
+One thing to watch: the programmatic SetCookie() / set_cookie() API currently stores the same string Domain="example.com" (no leading dot) as host-only, which is the older RFC 2109 reading.
+That's an asymmetry between response-header parsing and the manual API.
+To register a domain cookie through the API, write the leading dot explicitly: Domain=".example.com".

-You also can't set a cookie for a domain you don't control.
+A response also can't set a cookie for a domain it doesn't control.
 If api.example.com returns Set-Cookie: x=1; Domain=other.com, the jar rejects it.
-The request host has to equal the cookie domain or be a subdomain of it.
+The request host has to equal the cookie domain or sit beneath it as a subdomain.

 Path matching